 The Republican-led Congress that wrote the law had to meet strict budget requirements to get the bill enacted, and to keep costs down they included a sunset of the individual taxpayer provisions after 2025.
 That means that unless Congress steps in, most taxpayers – many of whom are also voters – will face unexpected and unwelcome tax increases in 2026.

-Because most members of Congress will want to head off some or all of the tax increases on their constituents, we expect Congress – regardless of the election results – to consider a tax bill next year.
-But what might be included in that tax bill will depend on who wins the presidency and on whether either party has unified control of Congress or if control of Congress is split.
+Because most members of Congress will want to head off some or all of the tax increases on their constituents, we expect them to consider a tax bill in 2025.

-Both parties are interested in extending the individual tax cuts, albeit for different groups of taxpayers.
-And while the corporate rate is “permanent,” Democrats, and some House Republicans, have expressed interest in raising it.
-Republicans and Democrats alike have also talked about modifying the new international system – whether to address concerns with the US law or to react in some way to changes being made through the global minimum tax project initiated by the Organisation for Economic Co-operation and Development (OECD).
-Both parties want to address the expiration of the pass-through deduction.
-And both parties are wrestling with the massive $4 trillion-plus cost of canceling the tax increases.
+As part of this tax bill, Republicans are expected to extend the individual tax cuts.
+They have also talked about modifying the new international system – whether to address concerns with the US law or to react in some way to changes being made through the global minimum tax project initiated by the Organisation for Economic Co-operation and Development (OECD).
+Expiration of the pass-through deduction will likely also be under consideration.
+The party is also wrestling with the massive $4 trillion-plus cost of canceling the tax increases.

 All this means that business taxes are on the table for 2025 – and not just those covered by the TCJA.
 Other business tax changes are fair game too.
 So, with the near certainty of tax legislation in 2025 but lots of uncertainty about how business taxes could change, what should business leaders be doing to prepare?